theodel26/pandorabox-usb_scripts_kiosk/README.md

 - sudo ./deploy-kiosk.sh (after replacing "pandora" with the correct user in PANDORA_USER)
 - sudo reboot

+<b>WARNING</b> : The pandora-box.desktop and start-pandora.sh scripts have the parent directory as /home/pandora by default.
+This will need to be changed if the username is not "pandora" !

 Pandora-box will now be full screen without title bar !
 HMI limited for more security !!